 Track your current expenses for about 2-4 weeks.
-That should give you a good idea where your money goes.
+That should give you a good idea of where your money goes.
 Now it’s time to reduce unnecessary expenses.

 Start with the recurring ones.
 Is there any chance you can reduce your rent?
 Maybe get a flatmate, move to a smaller apartment or move in with your parents or friends for a few months.
 Can you cancel your mobile plan and use a prepaid one instead?

-If you have a car, do you really need it or would public transport work just as good?
+If you have a car, do you really need it or would public transport work just as well?
 If not, maybe you can start carpooling and share your gas costs with others.
 Check websites like BlaBlaCar or Carpoolworld to offer your empty seats.

 How about your gym membership?
 You could start working out in the park or at home with your own body weight.
-There are many free programs or YouTube videos out there that help you getting started.
+There are many free programs or YouTube videos out there that help you get started.

 Do you smoke and drink a lot?
 Try to reduce it.
 It will save you a lot of money (and your health will profit from it, too).

 The same goes for your Starbucks coffee every morning before work.
 It might only be a few dollars.
-But spending only 3 USD for five days a week on it, will be 720 USD a year!
+But spending only 3 USD for five days a week on it will be 720 USD a year!
 That could easily be your flight ticket.

-Extra Tip: Transfer your savings to an extra bank account and don’t leave it on your normal checking account.
+Extra Tip: Transfer your savings to an extra bank account and don’t leave it in your normal checking account.
 This way it’s easier to resist the temptation to use it for things you don’t need and you can receive interest rates.

 Step 3: Sell What You Don’t Need

 I know you have spent a lot of money on your belongings and you don’t want to give them away.
 But the thing is, you can’t carry everything with you anyway.
 Most digital nomads carry a backpack or a suitcase with them.
 That’s it.
-They may have a few boxes with stuff at their parents or friends place.
+They may have a few boxes with stuff at their parent’s or friends’ place.

 However, you wouldn’t want to store your massive bed or lounge room furniture with them.
 Or how about your car or bike?
 It’s probably easier to rent or buy a new one in case you come back one day.

 Think of small things, too.
 We all have clothing that we never wear or electronics we never use.
-Tableware, home decoration, books, music instruments – have a look in the back of your closets or your attic and identify what you don’t need anymore.
+Tableware, home decoration, books, musical instruments – have a look in the back of your closets or your attic and identify what you don’t need anymore.